-The University of Windsor takes advantage of its location at the busiest border crossing in Canada—allowing it to host the Cross-Border Institute and to offer programs in partnership with U.S. schools, such as the dual J.D. program, a collaboration with the University of Detroit Mercy, which provides law graduates with the ability to practise law in Canada and the U.S. The campus has beautiful buildings, such as the 1928 red-brick Dillon Hall, and is connected to a band of grass along the river with a view of the Detroit skyline.
+The University of Windsor takes advantage of its location at Canada’s busiest border crossing—hosting the Cross-Border Institute and offering programs in partnership with U.S. schools, such as the dual J.D. program, a collaboration with the University of Detroit Mercy, which provides graduates with the ability to practise law in both Canada and the U.S. Windsor’s campus has beautiful buildings, both new and old, such as the 1928 red-brick Dillon Hall, and is connected to a band of grass along the river with a view of the Detroit skyline.
 Over the past five years, the campus has undergone a major transformation, including the recent opening of the first phase of the downtown campus.
 The former Windsor Star newspaper building now houses the School of Social Work and the Centre for Executive and Professional Education.
-The second phase, currently under construction, will be home to the School of Creative Arts.
-Meanwhile, the recently announced Science Research and Innovation Facility will provide lab and collaborative space for research.
+The former Windsor Armouries building is now the home of the School of Creative Arts.
+Meanwhile, construction is nearly finished on a new Science Research and Innovation Facility, which will provide lab and collaborative space for research.
 “We make every effort to create a learning environment that emphasizes student engagement, and one where the classroom and the laboratory prepare students for the opportunities and challenges that begin with graduation,” says Alan Wildeman, who is wrapping up 10 years as university president.

-• Behaviour, Cognition and Neuroscience: Combines biological and psychological understandings of how the brain works; immerses students in laboratory-based research beginning in first year.
+• Behaviour, Cognition and Neuroscience: Combines biological and psychological understandings of how the brain works; students gain lab-based research and field experience beginning in first year.